 18. Go to a dollar theater.

 Google around to see if you have an inexpensive movie theater in town.
 Some theaters will show movies after they leave the major theaters but before they come out on DVD.
-The tickets are usually only a couple bucks!
+The tickets are usually only a couple of bucks!
 Just make sure to pack your own snacks because they still have standard priced popcorn for sale!

 19. Go fishing.